streamingdv/PSPlay-Application-Hosting/README.md

 - **Optimized for Peak Streaming Performance**: Ensures a fast and stable streaming experience through extensive optimization and beta testing.

 ## Licensing
-A valid license is required to use the full version of the PSPlay PC port.
+A valid license is required to use the full version of the PSPlay PC port and the standalone Android APK.
 Licenses can be [purchased here](https://streamingdv.com/shop-list-ns.html).
-It's a one-time purchase that allows for personal use on multiple devices.
+This is a one-time purchase that grants personal use across multiple devices.
+A single PC license key works for both Linux and Windows, while other platforms like Android require separate license keys.

 ## Android Version
 Download the Android version on [Google Play](https://play.google.com/store/apps/details?id=psplay.grill.com).
-An APK will also be available soon on this repository.
+An alternative APK download is also available from the latest [GitHub release](https://github.com/streamingdv/PSPlay-Application-Hosting/releases/).
+Please note that a valid Android APK license is required, which can be purchased [here](https://streamingdv.com/shop-list-ns)..

 ## iOS / Apple TV
-Download the iOS/Apple TV port from the [App Store](https://apps.apple.com/us/app/mirrorplay-remote-streaming/id1638586503).
+Download the iOS/Apple TV PSPlay port called MirrorPlay from the [App Store](https://apps.apple.com/us/app/mirrorplay-remote-streaming/id1638586503).

 ## Open Source Contributions
 The development of PSPlay has been supported by several excellent open-source libraries: